kuriwaki/cces_cumulative/README.md

 For questions and more access, please contact the CCES Team.

-Crunch datasets can also be manipulated from a R package, `crunch` <https://github.com/Crunch-io/rcrunch>.
+Crunch datasets can also be manipulated from a R package, `crunch`: <https://github.com/Crunch-io/rcrunch>.

 ``` r
 install.packages("crunch")